At Los Cabos now Overcast Clouds20.7°C

 With its calm, shallow, and crystal-clear waters, Balandra Beach is perfect for swimming and relaxing.

-While snorkeling is possible, there is no officially marked snorkeling route.
-However, visitors may encounter colorful fish and other small marine life near the rocks.
+While snorkelling is possible, there is no officially marked snorkelling route.
+However, visitors may encounter colourful fish and other small marine life near the rocks.

 Kayaking

-Kayaking is a popular activity, and you can rent kayaks from authorized vendors at the beach to explore nearby coves and the beautiful coastline.
+Kayaking is a popular activity, and you can rent kayaks from authorised vendors at the beach to explore nearby coves and the beautiful coastline.

 Nature Trails and Scenic Hikes